-- Granite, porcelain, and ceramic workers
+- Porcelain, ceramic and clay workers

 Workers in these occupations are especially vulnerable to interstitial lung disease because they are exposed to environmental toxins including:

-Exposure to silica dust is a particular concern since crystalline silica is found in most rocks, dirt, gravel, and sand.
+Exposure to silica dust is a particular concern since crystalline silica is found in most rocks, dirt, gravel and sand.